MicrosoftDocs/power-platform/power-platform/guidance/icons.md

 ### Do’s

 - Use the icon to illustrate how products can work together
-- In diagrams, we recommend to include the product name somewhere close to the icon
+- In diagrams, we recommend including the product name somewhere close to the icon
 - Use the icons as they would appear within Microsoft Power Platform or individual products (Power Apps, Power Automate, Power BI, and Power Virtual Agents)

 ### Don’ts

-* Don’t crop, flip or rotate icons
+- Don’t crop, flip, or rotate icons
-* Don’t distort or change icon shape in any way
+- Don’t distort or change icon shape in any way
-* Don’t use Microsoft product icons to represent your product or service
+- Don’t use Microsoft product icons to represent your product or service

 ## Icon updates